 How can a teacher effectively teach to different levels and different personalities with yet different learning styles when he or she is but one person?
 Use workstations, and rotate students through them after a whole group introduction.
 Make a small group station one of the stations that students rotate through, where they meet up with you and practice or hear something they need to learn individually.
 In order to do this efficiently, you must make your behavioral expectations clear and have classroom procedures in place to discourage any interruptions in the learning environment.

 You can find guidance through your lead teacher or admin team.
 Often working with colleagues makes the job easier.
-If you are departmentalized, disicussing your shared students with your partner teacher helps in identifying student needs.
+If you are departmentalized, discuss your shared students with your partner teacher helps in identifying student needs.
 Also using various curriculums helps.
 You can take different aspects that might help your students learn.
-Also talking to parents about differentiation helps set an understanding about this newer way of teaching.
-Causing them to see their child's learning in a different light.
-For example with homework, send home more than one choice.
-Recriut parents that meet district requirements to help with large projects.
-Site everyday examples to support lessons.
+Also talking to parents about differentiation helps set an understanding about how their child's individual academic needs are addressed in the class setting.
+For example, with homework, send home more than one choice or a modified version will signify that the child's deficit or accommodation is being considered.
+Recruiting parents support in the differential quest helps to reinforce interventions and progress that meet district requirements to help with large projects.

 Helpful links that support differentiation

 Teachers have to motivate students to learn, by innovating new, creative ways.
 We have to compete with the entertaining world that captivates students more than ordinary, old fashion methods of teaching.
 Workstations are centers where children...

 This is a step by step way to teach fractions.
 Often some kids struggle with all the different aspects.
 Teachers as well as parents can use visuals as well as everyday examples like eating a pizza to make learning fractions easy.
 This article also ta